aclyde11/SGuser/readme.md

 used to continue the chain of execution.
 At the enb of running, you will get a nice output document which contains pictures of everything you did.

+More analysis of this case shows the first command SCAFFOLD is run via an algorithm.
+Next the transformer model is quiered to find some superstructures.
+Those structures are checked if they are valid (there are good algorithms for checking validity and correctness).
+Then the first smile string is taken and molecules which have that scaffold are generated.